 If you can’t pay your personal debts and you don’t feel that any other form of relief is suitable, the ultimate solution is bankruptcy.

-Whilst the idea of wiping out debts may seem appealing, there are various restrictions to consider and it’s always best to seek advice from sources such as Citizen’s Advice Bureaux or Money Advice Service before taking this drastic step.
+Whilst the idea of wiping out debts may seem appealing, there are various restrictions to consider and it’s always best to seek advice from sources such as Citizen’s Advice Bureau or Money Advice Service before taking this drastic step.

 Filing the petition

 The first step to bankruptcy is the filing of the petition, statement of affairs and the relevant fees.
-You’ll need to file 3 copies of the petition at the relevant court (you usually file the petition in your local county court).
+You’ll need to file 3 copies of the petition at the appropriate court (you usually file the petition in your local county court).
 This must be done in person, but if you live or work in London and your debts are less than £100,000, you file the petition in the Central London County Court.

 There are specific circumstances that mean you must file the petition, in the High Court at the Rolls Building.
 These are: